 Did you know that brunch was invented in New Orleans?
 That’s no lie, amies!
-It was invented by Madame Begue at her restaurant (now Tujague’s) across from the French Market on Decatur Street.
+It was invented by Madame Begue at her Decatur Street restaurant which merged with Tujague’s.
 The mid-morning meal was created to accommodate hard-working market workers (lots of German butchers) as well as hungry dock workers who received their break around 11 a.m.
 Learn more about Begue’s here.

 Today brunch in New Orleans is more than something to satisfy hunger – it’s an art form – and live music can be a huge part of the experience.
-In our beloved New Orleans, you’ll find jazz brunches, burlesque brunches – even “Brunches with Hat-itude” (keeping reading).
+In our beloved New Orleans, you’ll find jazz brunches and burlesque brunches.
 The following restaurants get our vote for the best brunches in New Orleans.
 Make reservations for brunch here.

 Tujague’s deserves to be first because, well, they were first.
-While we couldn’t possibly taste everything on their brunch menu, we can vouch personally for the Crawfish and Goat Cheese Crêpes, Crème Brûlée French Toast and Tujaque’s world-famous Brisket (beyond delicious).
+While we couldn’t possibly taste everything on their brunch menu, we can vouch personally for the Crawfish and Goat Cheese Crêpes and their Crème Brûlée French Toast.
 The restaurant itself is a fascinating piece of New Orleans history.
 This brunch is a must.